deapinkme/ETHGlobalBuenosAires25/README.md

 ## Acknowledgments

 - Uniswap V4 for the hooks architecture
-- Chainlink for oracle infrastructure
+- Flare Network for the Data Connector infrastructure
 - ETHGlobal for the hackathon opportunity